astorDev/fluenv/asp-net-core/article.md

 //Output: Clapton playing Stratocaster
 ```

-For "nesting" environments variables double underscore is used:
+For "nesting" environment variables double underscore is used:

 ```sh